 Sharing the load

 Annual property taxes are the District’s main source of revenue and are critical to providing valuable programs and services to residents in the community.
-Property tax bills are mailed out at the end of May and due on July 2nd (or the next business day if July 2nd falls on a non-working day) of that year.
+Property tax bill will be mailed out at the beginning of June and due on July 2, 2020.
+To provide property owners extra time to pay their property taxes through this uncertain economic time of COVID-19, the 10% late payment penalty will not be applied until October 1, 2020 for all property classes.
 The collection of property taxes also includes revenues that the City collects on behalf of other agencies.
 For example, a portion of property tax collections are distributed to the Province for School Tax, Police Tax, BC Assessment, the Municipal Finance Authority, and the Regional District of Fraser Fort George, and Regional Hospital.

 Property Tax Due Dates